jedisct1/libsodium-doc/advanced/ristretto.md

 This operation only checks that `p` is in canonical form.

-Unlike the ed25519 encoding scheme, there is no need to verify that the point is on the prime-order group.

 The function returns `1` on success, and `0` if the checks didn't pass.

 ## Random group element